provenance-io/provenance-docs/docs/learn/asset-lifecycle/01-assets-overview.md

 The web3 community has popularized the use of specific terminology to distinguish between these two types of assets. "**Non-Fungible Tokens**" (NFTs) are used to describe unique and singular assets, while the generic term "**token**" is used to refer to divisible and fungible assets, such as cryptocurrencies like Bitcoin.
-We'll use the term "**tokenized asset**" here for to represent an asset whose ownership is represented by a corresponding token, allowing fractionalized ownership of the asset.
+We'll use the term "**tokenized asset**" here to represent an asset whose ownership is represented by a corresponding token, allowing fractionalized ownership of the asset.

 ![asset types](/img/learn/asset-lifecycle/asset-types.png)